Transferable Skills: What They Are and 12 Common Examples

 What Are Transferable Skills?

 Transferable skills commonly refer to soft skills that are applicable in almost any business setting.
-Even if a candidate lacks skills or experience in a certain role or industry, they can use transferable skills like communication, problem solving and leadership to understand the team’s challenges, discuss solutions and work collaboratively to address those challenges.
+Even if a candidate lacks skills or experience in a certain role or industry, they can use transferable skills like communicationproblem solving and leadership to understand the team’s challenges, discuss solutions and work collaboratively to address those challenges.

 Transferable skills can also refer to hard, or technical, skills — like data analysis, for example, which is useful across a wide range of professions and industries.
-If every applicant for a role has the same technical skills, though, the candidate that can demonstrate transferable soft skills may stand out from the pack.
+If every applicant for a role has the same technical skills, though, the candidate who can demonstrate transferable soft skills may stand out from the pack.

 “I think technical skills are important regardless of the career you’re in, but the transferable skills are what can make the difference if you land a job — and also if you’re successful at that job,” Lupe Colangelo, director of employer partnerships and alumni engagement at General Assembly, told Built In.